Inference on autoregulation in gene expression: Scenario of a single isolated gene

-If there is no autoregulation, then $f_n$ and $g_n$ are constants, so that $h_n$ is also a constant $h$.
-In this case, the stationary distribution is Poisson with parameter $h$.
-If $h_n>h_{n-1}$ for some $n$, then $f_n>f_{n-1}$ or $g_n<g_{n-1}$, implying positive autoregulation.
-If $h_n<h_{n-1}$ for some $n$, then $f_n<f_{n-1}$ or $g_n>g_{n-1}$, implying negative autoregulation.
-In this model, positive autoregulation and negative autoregulation might coexist at different values of $X$.
+If $h_n>h_{n-1}$ for some $n$, then there exists positive autoregulation.
+If $h_n<h_{n-1}$ for some $n$, then there exists negative autoregulation.
+If there is no autoregulation, then $h_n$ is a constant $h$, and the stationary distribution is Poisson with parameter $h$.
+In this setting, positive autoregulation and negative autoregulation might coexist, meaning that $h_{n+1}<h_n$ for some $n$ and $h_{n'+1}>h_{n'}$ for some $n'$.